Three self-similar solutions of Yang-Mills equations in high odd dimensions: Behavior outside the past light cone

 \section{Behavior outside the past light cone}

-Let $x=1/y$.
+Let $x = 1/y$.
 This coordinate covers the whole spacetime: the past and future light cones of the point $(t=T,r=0)$ are located at $x=1$ and $x=-1$ respectively, while the origin corresponds to $x=\infty$ if $t<T$ and $x=-\infty$ if $t>T$.
-In terms of $x$ Eq.~\eqref{ode} takes the form \be (1-x^2) u''(x) +(d-5) x u' -(d-2) u (1-u^2)=0. \ee We showed above that this equation has three regular solutions in the interval $1\leq x<\infty$, corresponding to the interior of the past light cone.
+In terms of $x$ Eq.~\eqref{ode} takes the form

+We showed above that this equation has three regular solutions in the interval $1\leq x<\infty$, corresponding to the interior of the past light cone.
 The two explicit solutions $u_{\pm}(x)$ obviously extend smoothly to the entire spacetime.
-That the third solution $u_{\ast}(x)$ can be extended to $x\in (-1,1)$ can be easily shown using the functional \be \tilde H(x)=-H(1/x)=\frac{1}{2} (1-x^2) u'(x)^2 + \frac{d-2}{4} (1-u(x)^2)^2, \ee which satisfies $\tilde H'(x)=-(d-4) x u'^2$.
-For $x\ra -1^{+}$, in analogy to \eqref{fuchs}, we have \be u_{\ast}(x)=\tilde{c}+\sum_{n=1}^{m} \tilde c_n (x+1)^n + \tilde b (x+1)^{m+1} \log(x+1) + \tilde c_{m+1} (x+1)^{m+1}+ \dots, \ee with a generically nonzero coefficient $\tilde b$, hence $u_{\ast}(x)$ is only $\mathcal{C}^{m}$ at $x=-1$.
+That the third solution $u_{\ast}(x)$ can be extended to $x\in (-1,1)$ can be easily shown using the functional